bsnes-emu/bsnes/docs/notes.md

-Games for the original Game Boy came in solid grey cartridges, and only supported four-shade greyscale graphics.
+Games for the original Game Boy came in solid grey cartridges, and only supported four-shade grey-scale graphics.
 ROM files for these games
 typically have filenames ending in `.gb`.